 - Canned diced tomatoes: Either regular or fire-roasted work great.

-- Sweet corn: Cooked fresh, canned, frozen, fire-roasted, etc.
+- Sweet corn: Either cooked fresh, canned, frozen, fire-roasted, etc.

-Make it spicy: Add jalapeno, chipotle in adobo sauce, or simply your favorite hot sauce.
+Make it spicy: Add jalapeno, chipotle in adobo sauce, or simply top with your favorite hot sauce before serving.

 Enjoy as is, or add your favorite toppings before serving.
 Some suggestions include: